gradle/gradle/design-docs/testing-toolkit.md

 ### Open issues

 * Account for increased build time on CI.
 We could either re-shard the jobs or create dedicated jobs that executed the compatibility tests with different versions of Java.
+* To determine the target Gradle version under test based on the provided distribution, the Tooling API model is queries which probably has a small overhead in terms of execution performance.
+Are we OK with this overhead or is there a better way to determine the target Gradle version?

 # Milestone 3